rclone/rclone/MANUAL.md

 Don't chunk files during streaming upload.

-When doing streaming uploads (e.g. using rcat or mount) setting this flag will cause the swift backend to not upload chunked files.
+When doing streaming uploads (e.g. using `rcat` or `mount` with `--vfs-cache-mode off`) setting this flag will cause the swift backend to not upload chunked files.

-This will limit the maximum upload size to 5 GiB.
-However non chunked files are easier to deal with and have an MD5SUM.
+This will limit the maximum streamed upload size to 5 GiB.
+This is useful because non chunked files are easier to deal with and have an MD5SUM.

-Rclone will still chunk files bigger than chunk_size when doing normal copy operations.
+Rclone will still chunk files bigger than `chunk_size` when doing normal copy operations.

 Properties: